neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/media/storyboard.md

 - Collapse "Fidget Spinner" folder
 - Click on "Pages" Folder
 - Click on Overview button
-- Type "Buton" with one "t" into the search to showcase fuzzy search
+- Type "butn" into the search to showcase fuzzy search
 - Visit Home page and show "Recently Visited" and "Recently Added"

 ### Knobs
+- Prepare
+  - Go to Configure tab
+    - Collapse Constraints but leave at top
 - Start on slider use case
 - Change slider value on slider
 - Change slider value in knobs